rht-labs/enablement-docs/exercises/5-non-functionals-strike-back/README.md

 }
 ```

-2. Let's add our Arachni Scann to the second part of the parallel block.
+2. Let's add our Arachni Scan to the second part of the parallel block.
 The main difference between these sections is Jenkins will report an XML report too for failing the build accordingly.
 Below is the snippet for the Arachni scanning.
 ```groovy
     stage('Arachni Scan') {
         agent {